-From October 4 to 18, 2022, IOS carried out a prospecting, geological mapping and outcrop sampling program focusing on high intensity magnetic targets outlined by the Novatem Inc. ultrahigh resolution magnetic survey of the Lac Tétépisca project.
+Subsequent to the quarter ended September 30, 2022, from October 4 to 18, 2022, IOS carried out a prospecting, geological mapping and outcrop sampling program focusing on high intensity magnetic targets outlined by the Novatem Inc. ultrahigh resolution magnetic survey of the Lac Tétépisca project.
 A total of 74 sites were inspected, 48 rock samples (plus five (5) QA/QC samples) were collected.
 All samples have been expedited to COREM in Québec City for Cg and S(tot) determinations.
-Analytical results for Cg and S(tot) were pending from COREM as of December 31, 2023
+Analytical results for Cg and S(tot) are pending from COREM.